cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/allocationpolicies/migration/VmAllocationPolicyMigrationDynamicUpperThreshold.rst

 computeHostUtilizationMeasure
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. java:method::  double computeHostUtilizationMeasure(Host host) throws IllegalArgumentException
+.. java:method::  double computeHostUtilizationMeasure(Host host) throws IllegalStateException
    :outertype: VmAllocationPolicyMigrationDynamicUpperThreshold

    Computes the measure used to generate the dynamic host over utilization threshold using some statistical method (such as the Median absolute deviation - MAD, InterQuartileRange - IRQ, Local Regression, etc), depending on the implementing class.
 The method uses Host utilization history to compute such a metric.

    :param host: the host to get the current utilization
-   :throws IllegalArgumentException: when the measure could not be computed (for instance, because the Host doesn't have enought history to use)
+   :throws IllegalArgumentException: when the measure could not be computed (for instance, because the Host doesn't have enough history to use)

    **See also:** :java:ref:`.getOverUtilizationThreshold(Host)`